influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ```

 ### influx_inspect dumptsi

-Dumps low-level details about `tsi1` files.
+Dumps low-level details about `tsi1` files, including `.tsl` log files and `.tsi` index files.
-`dumptsi` returns summary stats for each file if the command does not specify any flags.
+including individual `tsi1` files, a subset of files, or the enter `tsi1` index of a shard.

 #### Usage